meshalsuccess/cli-input-challenge/README.md

 ## Runtime and Space Complexity

-Since we have only one main loop and the other loops are very small if existed, then the runtime is O(n) and Space is O(n). if the code is enhanced to accept more than a single operation, then the runtime will depend on how many terms we have entered.
+Since we have only one main loop and the other loops are very small if in existance, then the runtime is O(n) and Space is O(n).
+If the code is enhanced to accept more than a single operation, then the runtime will depend on how many terms we have entered.
 Hence, O(n) is reasonable.

 ## Limitations and Future Enhancement